Traffic Lights and Car Parks - Max-i Fieldbus

 • It has two separate, programmable watchdog timers for implicit messages and group messages, which may be used to turn a signal group off in case of lost or faulty communication.

-• The entire traffic controller may consist of a single CPU board with one or two Max-i interfaces and a power supply.
-This makes it possible to save the backplane, all interface cards and the long clamp row, which obviously reduces the price and size to a small fraction, and there is never any risk of running out of I/O.
+• The entire traffic controller may consist of a single microprocessor board with one or two Max-i interfaces and a power supply.
+This makes it possible to save the entire backplane, all interface cards and the long clamp row, which obviously reduces the price and size to a small fraction, and there is never any risk of running out of I/O.

 • It is very easy to connect one or more laptop PC's or tablets to the bus for programming and debugging so there is no need for an operation panel too.
 This saves even more money.